 Why is a Simple Agreement for Tokens Considered a Security?

 The basic essence of a financial security is the act of investing with the expectation of a future return.
-When authorized or accredited investors invest in a crypto project, they do so with the anticipation that when the currently developing tokens are legitimized and released, these will sell for a higher price and the investor will make a good profit off of the investment.
+When authorized or accredited investors invest in a crypto project, they do so with the anticipation that when the under-development tokens are legitimized and released, they will sell for a higher price and the investor will make a good profit off of the investment.

 The investment is completed via the SAFT.
 Satisfying the basic essence of any security, the SAFT is classified as a security and falls under the federal securities regulations.

 When an Initial Coin Offering (ICO) – the cryptocurrency equivalent to an Initial Public Offering (IPO) – is ongoing, the tokens tied to the crypto project are not immediately accessible (since the domain of cryptocurrency is a fairly new and developing one and is not entirely legitimized and legalized as of now).
 They are bound by legal constraints or are incomplete.